tgodzik/dotty/docs/docs/reference/principled-meta-programming.md

  1. A top-level splice must appear in a transparent function (turning that function into a macro)

- 2. The splice must call a previously compiled (previous to the call of the inline definition) static method passing quoted arguments, constant arguments or inline arguments.
+ 2. The splice must call a previously compiled (previous to the call of the transparent definition) static method passing quoted arguments, constant arguments or transparent arguments.

  3. Splices inside splices (but no intervening quotes) are not allowed.